asnunes/mio-editor/README.md

 ### Why another WYSIWYG editor?

-1. It has support for math equation using [asciimath](http://asciimath.org/) syntax.
+1. It has support for **math equation** using [asciimath](http://asciimath.org/) syntax.
-2. Many editor available only offer a way to edit DOM, but it's difficult to get back edited content.
-Mio editor can load and update content as a simple JSON.
+2. Many editors available only offer a way to edit DOM, but it is difficult to get back edited content.
+Mio editor can **load and update content as a simple JSON**.
 3. It uses react from [slate](https://docs.slatejs.org/) framework to handle DOM.
-So you can use it individually or as a react component.
+So **you can use it individually or as a react component**.

 ### Usage